 · Credit Reference and Fraud Prevention Agencies – We share your information with these agencies to aid us in making credit decisions.
 For more information about how we interact with Credit Reference Agencies click here.

-· Warranty Companies – If purchasing a car from Car Finance Today, we may include a warranty, provided by Warrantywise, to aid in the repair of any potential faults for a fixed period.
+· Warranty Companies – If purchasing a car from Immediate Car Finance, we may include a warranty, provided by Warrantywise, to aid in the repair of any potential faults for a fixed period.
 If a warranty is provided we will share some of your personal information to enable Warrantywise to set up your warranty cover and manage any claim you may make.
 For more information on how Warrantywise use your information please click here.

 · Finance Companies – If purchasing a vehicle we will share your information with companies on our approved list of finance providers to aid them in making a decision to provide you with finance.
 You can find out more about how these companies use the information we share by viewing their Privacy Notice.
 A link is provided below for each of the firms we share data with:

 · The Financial Conduct Authority, Information Commissioners Office and other regulatory authorities.

 · Independent complaint resolution services such as The Financial Ombudsman Service.

 · Fraud agencies such as the National Crime Agency, Police and Action Fraud.

 · Other 3rd parties such as The Department Work and Pensions, Local councils where car fines have been issued and DVLA

 · Parties that have a vested interest in your account, such as loan funders who enable the firm to lend.